umautobots/MNIST_TF/README.md

 Here we have code for
 - visualizing loss, accuracy, and the graph using TensorBoard
+- loading the dataset using `tf.data` API
-- constructing a network with high level functions in `tf.layers`
+- constructing a network with high level APIs in `tf.layers`
 - implementing decreasing learning rate

 This implementation achieves an accuracy of ~99.4% after 10k steps.